 “Qigong is the path—the energy exercise that allows you to become part of the Universe.”

 “Qi Gong is not really just an exercise; it can become a powerful way of being.
 For people with health challenged as well as those who simply wish to increase their personal energy and inner calm, ancient Chinese Qi Gong could be a gift of a lifetime”

 from The Healing Promise of Qi* (pages vii & 5)

-After reading a lot about what is Qi Gong you might want to do some little exercises right now!
+Now I hope you have a better picture of what is Qi Gong.
+And after reading a lot about it you might want to do some little exercises right now!
 Have a look at my collection of easy 5 minutes Qi Gong exercises and start right away!